dmarcotte/idea-handlebars/readme.md

-# IDEA-Handlebars:  An Intellij IDEA plug for [Handlebars](http://handlebarsjs.com/) templates
+# IDEA-Handlebars:  An Intellij IDEA plug-in for [Handlebars](http://handlebarsjs.com/) templates

 IDEA-Handlebars adds support for Handlebars templates (by default, files with the ".handlebars" extension) to IDEs based on the Intellij IDEA platform (IDEA, RubyMine, PhpStorm, and others).